Audition Information | Actually Acting Youth Theatre

 Performances

-NB: Venue for all is Goodwood Theatre & Studios - 166 Goodwood Rd, Goodwood
+Venue is Goodwood Theatre & Studios - 166 Goodwood Rd, Goodwood

 Do I actually need to be at all rehearsals?